mhrdq8i/docs/docs/Operation/docker/index.md

 • docker logs • Gets logs from container; you can use a custom log driver, but logs are only available for json-file and journald in 1.10
 • docker inspect • Looks at all the info on a container (including IP address)
 • docker events • Gets events from container
-• docker port • Shows public facing port of container
+• docker port • Shows public facing port of the container
 • docker top • Shows running processes in container
 • docker stats • Shows containers’ resource usage statistics
 • docker diff • Shows changed files in the container’s filesystem